 Through an exciting array of courses in literature, writing, linguistics, and cultural studies, English majors develop skills, perspectives, and knowledge for a lifetime.
 The English curriculum at Marquette prepares undergraduates for many career paths in a wide range of fields.
 Some recent graduates have gone directly to work as writers, editors, legal assistants, teachers, and professionals within the business and nonprofit sectors; others have pursued advanced degrees in fields such as law, literature, library and information studies, and academic administration.

-The Literature Major studies major periods, authors and literatures written in English with an emphasis on literary-historical and cultural analyses.
+The Literature Concentration studies major periods, authors and literatures written in English with an emphasis on literary-historical and cultural analyses.

-The Writing-Intensive English Major studies both literature and writing with emphasis on rhetoric and composition, creative writing, and/or workplace writing.
+The Writing-Intensive English Concentration studies both literature and writing with emphasis on rhetoric and composition, creative writing, and/or workplace writing.

-The English Language Arts Major studies literature, language and writing to prepare for a teaching career at the primary or secondary level.
+The English Language Arts Concentration studies literature, language and writing to prepare for a teaching career at the primary or secondary level.
 This major is designed for students whose primary major is Education.